 It's possible you could have to deal with being in a lawsuit - an appraisal will help.

-The purpose of a home inspection is to evaluate the structure of the home from foundation to top.
+The purpose of a home inspection is to evaluate the structure of the home and point out any deficiencies or health and safety concerns.

-But the biggest difference is the person creating the report.
-A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
-The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
+The biggest difference is the person creating the report.
+A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts, and who is not legally obligated to be truthful.
+The appraisal is created by a licensed, certified professional who has made a career out of valuing properties, and is legally and ethically obligated to be truthful and follow USPAP (Uniform standards of professional appraisal practice).
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following: